rails/rails/guides/source/association_basics.md

 end
 ```

+In the context above, `imageable` is a name chosen for the association.
+It's a symbolic name that represents the polymorphic association between the `Picture` model and other models such as `Employee` and `Product`.
+The important thing is to use the same name (`imageable`) consistently across all associated models to establish the polymorphic association correctly.

+When you declare `belongs_to :imageable, polymorphic: true` in the `Picture` model, you're saying that a `Picture` can belong to any model (like `Employee` or `Product`) through this association.

 You can think of a polymorphic `belongs_to` declaration as setting up an interface that any other model can use.
 This allows you to retrieve a collection of pictures from an instance of the `Employee` model using `@employee.pictures`.
 Similarly, you can retrieve a collection of pictures from an instance of the `Product` model using `@product.pictures`.

-If you have an instance of the `Picture` model, you can get to its parent via `@picture.imageable`.
+Additionally, if you have an instance of the `Picture` model, you can get its parent via `@picture.imageable`, which could be an `Employee` or a `Product`.

-To setup a polymorphic association manually you need to declare both a foreign key column (`imageable_id`) and a type column (`imageable_type`) in the model:
+To setup a polymorphic association manually you would need to declare both a foreign key column (`imageable_id`) and a type column (`imageable_type`) in the model:

 ```ruby
 class CreatePictures < ActiveRecord::Migration[7.2]